In the UK, there are over 11 million people living with some form of disability.

 Scientists have posited that the abuse of amphetamine (speed) could lead to the development of Parkinson’s.
 That may also mean that drug use could accelerate the progress of Parkinson’s disease, which would be another risk to this disabled population.

 One of the main problems for disabled people who have SUDs is getting treatment.
-There are several barriers which can make it difficult for disabled people to get treatment.
+There are several barriers that can make it difficult for disabled people to get treatment.

 Another problem is a lack of knowledge among medical staff, who may not know enough about a person’s disability to provide them with adequate care.